glennsantos/senior-developer-roadmap/leadership/ethical-leadership.md

 1. Reinforces and fosters ethical behaviors in others.
 2. Increases credibility and reputation.
 3. Improves self-esteem.
-4. boost morale and loyalty amongst the team
+4. Boost morale and loyalty amongst the team
 5. Higher team productivity and motivation.
 6. Improves relationships with customers.